Kakamotobi/Learned/DSA/19-Dijkstra's-Algorithm.md

     - The vertex's priority represents the distance from `A`.
   - In effect, acts as a tracker for vertices that have already been visited.
     - If a vertex hasn't been visited (i.e. its distance from `A` hasn't been calculated yet), there is no point in checking its neighbors.
+- Why use a Priority Queue instead of a normal Queue?
+  - Because for every iteration, we want to pick the vertex with the shortest distance of all available vertices in O(1) time complexity.
+  - If not using a Priority Queue (that is implemented with a binary heap), it can take a lot of time to determine the vertex to pick.
 - [Implementation here](https://github.com/Kakamotobi/Learned/blob/main/DSA/14-Priority-Queue.md#priority-queue-implementation-using-min-binary-heap)

 ## Dijkstra's Algorithm Implementation
 1. Define the algorithm as a function in the Weighted Graph Class.
     - The function should accept a starting and ending vertex (Ex: `A` to `E`).
-2. Initialize a a few data structures.
+2. Initialize a few data structures.
+    - Priority Queue where **each vertex has a priority that represents the distance from the starting vertex**.
+      - It serves to determine the next vertex to visit.
+      - Initialize all vertices' priorities to `Infinity` except for the starting vertex with `0`.
+      - Example
+        ```js
+        [
+          { vertex: A, priority: 0 },
+          { vertex: B, priority: Infinity },
+          { vertex: C, priority: Infinity },
+          // ...
+        ]
+        ```
-    - A Hash Map called `shortestDistFromStart` storing the **current shortest distance from the starting vertex to each vertex**.
+    - A Hash Map called `shortestDistsFromStart` storing the **current shortest distance from the starting vertex to each vertex**.
       - i.e. the currently calculated minimum distance that each vertex is from the starting vertex.
       - Initialize each vertex's shortest distance to `Infinity` (since they are yet to be calculated) except for the starting vertex initialized to `0`.
-        - Ex: `{ A: 0, B: Infinity, C: Infinity, D: Infinity, E: Infinity, F: Infinity }`.
+      - Example
+        ```js
+        {
+          A: 0,
+          B: Infinity,
+          C: Infinity,
+          // ...
+        }
+        ```
-      - The objective is to "greedily" calculate the shortest distance starting from the starting vertex to the ending vertex.
+      - The objective is to "greedily" calculate/update the shortest distances from the starting vertex to each vertex.
     - Hash Map called `previousVertices` storing the **previous node to this node on the shortest path from the starting vertex**.
       - i.e. what node did we come from on the shortest path to get to this node?
       - Initialize all values to `null`.
-        - Ex: `{ A: null, C: null, D: null, E: null, F: null }`.
+      - Example
+        ```js
+        {
+          A: null,
+          B: null,
+          C: null,
+          // ...
+        }
+        ```
-      - This should update every time any value in `shortestDistFromStart` updates.
+      - This should update every time any value in `shortestDistsFromStart` updates.
-      - *At the end of the algorithm, this data structure ends up representing the shortest path from the starting vertex to any given vertex between the ending vertex.*
+      - *`previousVertices` is only used at the end of the algorithm, when it ends up representing the shortest path from the starting vertex to any given vertex that lies between the ending vertex.*
-    - An Array/Set called `visited` storing the vertices to which the shortest distance have already been calculated.
-      - Only move on to the next vertex (i.e. mark the current vertex as visited) after calculating the shortest distance to all of the current vertex's neighbors.
-    - Priority Queue where **each vertex has a priority that represents the distance from the starting vertex**.
-      - It serves to determine the next vertex to be visited.
-      - Initialize all vertices' priorities to `Infinity` except for the starting vertex with `0`.
-      - Ex: `[{ vertex: A, priority: 0 }, { vertex: B, priority: Infinity }, { vertex: C, priority: Infinity }, ...]`.
-      - The objective is to
 3. For as long as the Priority Queue is not empty,
     - Pick the vertex with the shortest distance from A currently that has not been visited already.
       - i.e. dequeue (root) vertex from the Priority Queue.
     - If that vertex is the ending vertex, compute the path, and end algorithm.
-    - Otherwise, loop through each of the vertex's neighbors.
+    - Otherwise, loop through each of the vertex's neighbors (using the `adjacencyList`).
-      - If the vertex has not been visited,
-        - Calculate the shortest path from the starting vertex to the neighbor.
+      - Calculate the shortest distance from the starting vertex to the neighbor.
-          - i.e. use `previousVertices` to determine how we got to the current vertex.
-Then, retrieve its shortest distance from `shortestDistFromStart`.
-Then, add that value with the distance to the neighbor from the current vertex.
+        - i.e. retrieve the current vertex's shortest distance from `shortestDistsFromStart`.
+Then, add that value with the distance to the neighbor from the current vertex (retrieved from the `adjacencyList`).
-        - If the newly calculated distance is shorter than what is currently stored in `shortestDistFromStart`, update the corresponding values in `shortestDistFromStart` and `previousVertices`.
+      - If the newly calculated distance is less than what is currently stored in `shortestDistsFromStart`,
+        - Update the corresponding values in `shortestDistsFromStart` and `previousVertices`.
         - Enqueue the neighbor with the new shortest distance form the starting vertex to the Priority Queue.
     - Record the vertex as visited.
+### Code Example
 ```js
 class WeightedGraph {
   constructor() {